 BestPractices – Windows Server commands to view, run, and view the results of best practice scans of core Windows Server services.
 This module is installed in Windows Server by default.

 UpdateServices – you use this module to manage the Windows Server Update Service (WSUS) which you can install along with WSUS, or as part of the remote server administration (RSAT) tools.
-This module makes use of object methods to manage the WSUS service and methods are not available via the compatibility mechanism.
+This module makes use of object methods to manage the WSUS service and these methods are not available via the compatibility mechanism.
 This module also makes use of the Simple Object Access Protocol (SOAP) which is also not implemented in .NET Core.
 For this reason, to enable you to manage WSUS natively in PowerShell 7 requires a significant development issue.
 Microsoft has not committed to undertake this work at this time.

+It might be tempting to edit the deny list and to remove modules from it.
+However, such actions have no practical value.
+You can import the BestPractices module explicitly into a PowerShell 7 session, but the cmdlets in the module fail with more cryptic and non-actionable error messages.

 In this recipe, you look at PowerShell’s module load deny list and discover how it works in practice.

 Getting Ready